Looking for a CERTIFIED FINANCIAL PLANNER® who is also a fiduciary advisor? You’ve come to the right place.

 Our friend in this video wasn’t a plumber, I guess.
 He could, of course, hire a plumber to do it FOR him, but financial planning and the management of financial assets isn’t like plumbing.
 The fact is, clients SHOULD be involved in the process.
 A good advisor shouldn’t be planning or investing FOR the client, but WITH the client.
+This is where a fiduciary advisor can be of value.

 Studies have shown that most Americans are woefully unprepared for retirement.
 Indeed, many wait until they’re about to retire before beginning to plan for the very first time!